shin5ok/async-encoding/README.md

 cd requesting-clients/
 ./test-client -posturl=https://api.uname.link/dump -procnum 10 -requestnum 10000
 ```
-This is an example to send 10000 messages as request contains source image ans cutting time range randomly, from 10 clients parallelly.
+This is an example to send 10000 messages as request contains source image and cutting time range randomly, from 10 virtual clients parallelly.

 - See Cloud Logging, that will show how processing runs.